stephen-cheng/Spelling_Correction_with_Soft-Masked_BERT/README.md

 The length of each sentence is between 4 and 200.
 So,

-- max_len = 200
+- max_len = 32
-- min_len = 4
+- min_len = 2

 ## How to run?

-- Prepare Data: python data_prepare.py
+- Prepare Data:

+python data_prepare.py

-- Process Data: python data_process.py
+- Process Data:

+python data_process.py

-- Train Models: python train.py
+- Train Models:

+python train.py

+- Test Models:

+python test.py